headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 #### Importing Content from AEM Server

 Much of the Content cannot be created manually without having an existing structure to copy from but even then it is not quite easy to get it right.
-For that a page, page component etc is created on the server and then imported from that server into our local IntelliJ project.
+For that a page, page component etc should be created on the server and then imported from that server into our local IntelliJ project.
 Here is how to do it:

 **Attention**: it is advisable to update your project with your Version Control System and deploy any changes to the server to avoid out of sync issues before making any changes to the server.
 In addition changes from the imported should be placed into the VCS fairly quickly to avoid problems for other developers.